 - As part of the application process, students will have an initial interview with Susanna Hansson in the Sociology Advising office.
 Finalists for the positions will then interview with internship site staff before their internship can be finalized.
 All interview times will be set up with students via email.

 Below are brief descriptions of each 2-quarter internship as well as information about the associated weekly time commitments for each position.
-For detailed information, please go to the websites for individual organizations, then read carefully the document called 2018 Information and Application for the position that interests you.
+For detailed information about the individual organizations, please visit their websites before carefully reading the document called 2019 Information and Application for the position that interests you.

 CourtWatch is a court monitoring program founded in 2010 by the King County Sexual Assault Resource Center (KCSARC), located in Renton, WA.
 It was established for the purpose of holding the justice system accountable for its handling of sexual assault and child abuse cases, and to create a more informed public.
 Court monitoring is a way to gather information about the courts by observing legal proceedings, as well as conducting research on individual cases, court practices and procedures.
 CourtWatch Monitors produce data to support anecdotal evidence about what happens in King County Courts; their presence also provides transparency in the legal process.

 Observations and information collected by volunteer CourtWatch Monitors is used to improve court processes.
 Volunteers are trained to be unobtrusive observers, and to document both procedural and substantive information about the cases that they observe.

 The CourtWatch internships are unpaid.
 This year, the Department of Sociology will be able to place up to four to six (4-6) student interns at CourtWatch.
 DACA students are welcome to apply.